Group Assignment

 Assignment Strategy Additive Manufacturing

-Additionally, I performed a 3D scan of my 3D printer using Polycam in order to obtain real-world dimensional constraints and ensure mechanical compatibility in my final system.
+Additionally, I performed a 3D scan of my 3D printer using Polycam in order to digitize a real object and obtain real-world dimensional constraints, ensuring mechanical compatibility in my final system.

 Hinge Design SolidWorks